Are You Smarter Than a Fifth Grader? Quiz!

 Read More

 #5.
-What is the past tense of the verb ‘run’?
+What ocean is on the west coast of the United States?

 You May Also Like